 George Washington Stone arrived in the Republic of Texas in 1838, where he worked primarily as a farmer, although his community involvement outside of farming was varied and significant.
-He fathered 21 children by two wives, and all but one child survived into adulthood, resulting in countless generations of descendants.
+He fathered 21 children, and all but one child survived into adulthood, resulting in countless generations of descendants.

 In 2020, Stone Family Agriculture LLC was formed to continue the family traditions of husbandry, conservation, and cultivation for the next generation of the Stone family.
-Targeting initial operations in McCulloch County, Texas, you can connect on the Contact page for more info!
+The Stone family is presently managing herds of cattle in East Texas and blackbuck, goats, and llamas in Central Texas.

 Visit the contact page, if you have any inquiries, and visit Corey's personal website here for any questions about his educational and photography ventures.